 Then you have the AI, which is like a person, like a concierge.

-But what it really is is just all of the internet squished into a square, and you're trying to find the even smaller part from the square, and that doesn't help you.
+But what it really is, is just all of the internet squished into a square, and you're trying to find the even smaller part from the square, and that doesn't help you.

 But even mainstream media goes, wow, Jones was found guilty by judges.

-Looks like it was it wasn't fair.
+Looks like it wasn't fair.

-Oh my God.
+Oh, my God.

-Because we're busy covering the other big issues for everybody else out there.
+Didn't even get to that because we're busy covering the other big issues for everybody else out there.

-But remember, we need your prayers, we need your support, and we need you to financially go to the Alexore.com because I am again right on the edge of the red.
+And we need you to financially go to the AlexanderStore.com because I am, again, right on the edge of the red.

 I've got seven lawyers, top ones suing the hell out of the Democrats, the law firms, deposing them, finding all the stuff they did.

-It's been referred to the Just Department.
+It's been referred to the Justice Department.

-Just Department is investigating it.
+Justice Department is investigating it.

 I can tell you that.